GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 ## Notes

 - *secret-syncer* does **not** delete secrets, even if they are deleted from the source namespace.
-- Secrets can be modified to change annotations via `kubectl edit`.
+- Secrets annotations can be modified via `kubectl edit`.